Slide Show

-A deeply creased, time-worn face peeks into the light from a gingham bonnet in the transparency of water color.
-A gigantic 10’ congressman looks down on a congressional meeting room in the house of representatives in an elegantly framed oil portrait.
+A deeply creased, time-worn face peeks through meandering pipe smoke in the transparency of water color.
+A great congressman looks down on a congressional meeting room in the U.S. House of Representatives in an elegantly framed oil portrait.
 A larger-than-life-sized family cavorts in the water of a hospital fountain, their laughter frozen perpetually in bronze.
 These are but a few snapshots of the tapestry of métier that is the work of Sam McKinney.

 •••

-Born in 1951 in Lexington, Kentucky, Sam McKinney spent his childhood in coal studded Fleming-Neon in Southeastern Kentucky.
+Born in 1951 in Lexington, Kentucky, Sam McKinney spent his childhood in coal studded Fleming-Neon in southeastern Kentucky.
 After receiving an AB and MA in Art at Morehead State University, he has made Morehead, Kentucky his home.
-He resides with his wife, Ingrid and three year old daughter Jasarae Blue in a log house and connecting studio, (that he considers a functional sculpture) reconstructed of eighteenth and nineteenth century structures designed and built by himself.
+He resides in a log house and connecting studio, (that he considers a site-specific functional sculpture) reconstructed of eighteenth and nineteenth century structures designed and built by himself.

 •••

-A figurative freelance painter and sculptor for over thirty years, Sam McKinney works mainly on commission, with portraiture as his mainstay.
-His just completed “Adam’s First Breath” soon to be unveiled and displayed at the Pyramid Hill Sculpture Park and Museum, is McKinney’s tour de force.
-The 1,800 pound sculpture in bronze and granite has been the focus of Mr. McKinney’s energies for more than a year and is, he says, the culmination of everything he has learned about his art
+A freelance painter and sculptor for over thirty five years, McKinney’s body of work is defined by commissions.
+His personal masterpiece, “Adam’s First Breath” unveiled and displayed at the Pyramid Hill Sculpture Park and Museum in Hamilton Ohio, is McKinney’s tour de force.
+The 1,800 pound sculpture in bronze and granite was the focus of Mr. McKinney’s energies for more than a year and is, he says, the culmination of everything he has learned about his art.
+In 2010 Pyramid Hill commissioned Sam to sculpt a 10 ton monumental bronze and granite sculpture entitled “Wherefore Art Thou”.
+Over a period of thirteen years (2000-13) Sam has created a significant body of work for King’s daughters Medical Center comprised of nine signature pieces ranging from murals, life-like bronze figures to monumental abstract fabrications.

 •••